godotjs/GodotJS/README.md

 * `v8` is proven to be one of the most powerful and high-performance JavaScript runtimes.
 * `QuickJS` is a remarkable and lightweight option.
+* `JavaScriptCore` is the built-in JavaScript engine for WebKit and bundled with macOS/iOS.
 * `Web` is only suitable when building for Web.
 All scripts run on the host browser JS VM rather than an additional interpreter.

 See [Wiki](https://github.com/godotjs/GodotJS/wiki) for more details.